zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 1. Make sure you have access to the Ingress controller image:
     * For NGINX Ingress controller, use the image `nginx/nginx-ingress` from [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress).
     * For NGINX Plus Ingress controller, see [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image) for details on how to pull the image from the F5 Docker registry.
+    * To pull from the F5 Container registry in your Kubernetes cluster, configure a docker registry secret using your JWT token from the MyF5 portal by following the instructions from [here](/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret).
     * It is also possible to build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/installation/building-ingress-controller-image).
-1. Clone the Ingress controller repo and change into the deployments folder:
+2. Clone the Ingress controller repo and change into the deployments folder:
     ```
     $ git clone https://github.com/nginxinc/kubernetes-ingress/
     $ cd kubernetes-ingress/deployments